 Not everyone wants to share this intimacy of course.
 That's okay, but do tell your partner if anywhere hurts.
-Beyond that, you can consider wearing a top or tee-shirt, stoma belt or stay in your underwear - noone says you have to be naked!
-It's advisable for you to both read Chapter 7 'Sexual function and resuming an active sex life', once you are ready to move on to more active lovemaking.
-If you can do this together, even better!
+Beyond that, you can consider wearing a top or tee-shirt, stoma belt or stay in your underwear - no-one says you have to be naked!
+It's advisable for you to both read chapter 7 once you are ready to move on to more active lovemaking.
+If you can read it together, even better!